yrsegal/rejuvenation-modpack/README.md

   Supports code injection mods.
 - 0000.textures.rb
   A framework for texture overrides, which also includes a couple misc overrides.
+- 0001.boundedentry.rb (depends on 0000.textures.rb)
+  Adds "bounded" text entries, which allow you to choose from a preexisting set.
 - 0001.pcservices.rb (depends on 0000.textures.rb)
   Adds a "service directory" to the PC, which lets you call NPCs for various services.
 Also makes the Rotom Phone a Remote PC.